 Participation in the Award is limited to one entry per person and per corporation for both categories of the Award.

 Any valid entry participation will be final at the end of the participation deadline.
 Therefore, after this date, participants will not be able to withdraw, retract and/or cancel their participation.

 DETERMINATION OF LAUREATES

 A) Selection of finalists:

-- Business Woman Award:
+- Bold Woman Award:

 • A successful economic model: Profitable growth sustained for several years, with a healthy balance sheet.
 Value creation attributable to the visionary management of its director.